 In order to learn more about how people function Mark enrolled at Texas A&M where he received a BA in Psychology.
 He is currently a Masters student at Dallas Theological Seminary where he is studying counseling.
 In addition to his educational experience he also worked for a church where he enjoyed the opportunity to guide college students through making and coping with major life decisions.
 He also lived abroad in Greece for a year offering similar services to college students in another culture and so has not only the benefit of an international perspective on lifestyle but an appreciation for the challenges and stresses of living in an unfamiliar environment.

-in ours and many other cultures people receive basic education on caring for their physical health.
+Throughout these experiences, Mark has observed that people receive basic education on caring for their physical health but not their mental health.
 We all know that if we break a bone, we should go to the doctor to have it set.
 If we get a shallow cut we should wash it and bandage it.
 We know that a healthy diet and regular exercise go a long way for helping us have a longer life.
 We know a lot, and yet we still struggle to find true joy and satisfaction in life.
 What we are lacking is a basic knowledge of how to care for ourselves when we are emotionally wounded.
 Mark has experienced the benefits of developing such skills for his own emotional health through participating in counseling where he learned to interrupt his automatic negative thoughts and over time regained the ability to choose courses of action that better fit his beliefs and values.